bbc/tams/docs/adr/0024-source-level-edit.md

 * Good, because the flexible plugin model in OTIO (e.g. Media Linkers) could be used to bridge into other tools: for example fetching Flows as a file locally for an NLE without direct TAMS support.
 * Neutral, because it requires incorporating an additional tech stack.
 * Bad, because OTIO might be overkill for simple operations such as basic clipping.

+### Option 5: Provide an endpoint to bulk write Flow Segments

+Add another endpoint that accepts a list of Flow Segments to create for a Flow, and writes them in bulk (rather than requiring one API call per segment).

+* Good, because it makes the segment writing process more efficient in terms of connection/API overheads
+* Good, because it supports use cases such as transcode which are intrinsically bulk operations
+* Neutral, because it doesn't directly address the use cases in this document
+* Bad, because it adds additional API endpoints and capabilities for store and client providers to implement
+* Bad, because it introduces a race condition complexity between a block of segments being accepted for write, and that process completing

+_This option was discussed in the course of reviewing this ADR, so is highlighted here._
+_However, it will be considered in more detail in a future ADR._

 ## Appendix: OpenTimelineIO TAMS References